DataKind-DC/StartingWithToday/PlotsDiscussion.md

 # StartingWithToday

 Plots for Community and Online Events for discussion January 30, 2023.
 Compare plot 1 to 2+3, also 5 vs 6+7.
-Color schemes etc can be discussed too.
+Color schemes etc open to discussion too.

 5. Compare just 5 vs 6 and 7
 <p align="center">